khigia/Tick.jl/README.md

 programming excel at.
 But even in this contrived example, it is sometimes needed to declare what happen to `spread` when only `P1` change, or to make sure no intermediate value of `spread` is computed if both `P1` and `P2` are changed "simultaneously".
+In short, it is sometimes useful to describe explicitly how events can be synchronized in the computation graph.

 This package is thus an experiment, using reactive programming concept, but focusing mainly on declaring nodes relationship with regard to evaluation.
-There are some inspirations (not enough!) of some great reactive (or data flow) libraries like `google dataflow`, `Rx`, `Reactive.jl`, `Rust futures Stream`.
+There are some inspirations (not enough!) of some great reactive (or data flow) libraries like beam`, `Rx`, `Reactive.jl`, or `Rust futures Stream`.

 Key aspect of `Tick.jl`
 - Focus on universe declaration (`combine!`): a node declare its parents but also how values are passed around (e.g. eliding of multiple node activation in topologically sorted evaluation cycle).
-Goal is to make explicit synchronization of node inputs, but leave implementation to the evaluator.
+Goal is to make explicit the synchronization of node inputs, but leave implementation to the evaluator.
 - Mostly static graph and typing is used to manage some coherence at graph construction time.